rubyforgood/mutual-aid/doc/setup.md

 then run the bootstrapping process.

 **BEWARE**  This script is intended to be a quick way to start from nothing and get a working instance of the application - suitable for development - up and running.
 It is also appropriate if you should find yourself at a total loss and want to start over with your development environment.
-This destroys and recreates the volumes for the various containers - IE databases, gem caches, yarn caches will be destroyed - which can be costly in wall clock time.
+This destroys the volumes for the various containers - IE the data on the databases, gem caches, yarn caches will be erased.
+Additionally, reinstalling gems and yarn dependencies can take several minutes.

 ### Starting the application and its services